 December 1994.
 From 1991 through 1994, he was Controller for The Shidler Group's midwest region with responsibility for its accounting, tax and treasury functions.
 From 1989 to 1991, Mr. Schneider was a tax consultant with Arthur Andersen & Co., where he specialized in real estate and partnership tax.
 From 1983 to 1989, he was Asset Manager for two residential and commercial property management firms.
-Mr. Schneider is a certified public accountant and a member of NAREIT, the Illinois CPA Society and the Minnesota CPA Society.
+Mr. Schneider is a certified public accountant and a member of the Minnesota CPA Society.